BrianBartling/lily-lute/README.md

 ## Overview

-*tab-tools*'s development is ongoing, it currently includes a a number of functions used for typesetting Renaissance Lute music in French- style tablature.
+*lute-tab*'s development is ongoing, it currently includes a a number of functions used for typesetting Renaissance Lute music in French- style tablature.
 A short list of these includes: